• LinkedIn

 Market value increase by 32.1%

-The German market for flowers and plants increased in value by 32.1% in Q2.
+The German market for flowers and plants increased in value by 32.1% from Q1 to Q2.
 This growth was primarily driven by an increase in the number of sold garden plants and a higher price per consumer.
 The total number of consumers who bought flowers and plants remained stable compared to Q1, while the number of house plants and cut flowers dropped slightly.

 More shop visits and higher average purchase value